 Parents, you'll be glad to learn Grand Valley State University features a relatively low crime rate.
 Merely 4.0% of Grand Valley State University graduates have defaulted on their loans.
 That is impressive, when the default average is 7.0%.
 A virtual tour may be an easy way to explore Grand Valley State University.

 George Mason University is a good choice for individuals interested in a Management Sciences & Quantitative Methods major.
 Graduates of the Management Science program make an average of $48,434 in the first five years of working, and $86,052 after their first five years of working.
 It is found in the suburban area of Fairfax, Virginia.

 Since the average SAT score of this school's applicants is about 1,155, the school is able to be pretty selective.
 About 16.0% of students submit ACT scores, with the standard score being in the 26 range.
 Go on a virtual tour to know more about GMU.

-Approximately 58.8% of students complete their degree on time at DePaul University, which is greater than the U.S. average of 37.0%.
+DePaul University offers graduate degree programs for those who need to keep going after achieving a four-year degree.
 DePaul University does not require freshman students to live on-campus.
 If you're interested in knowing more, you can view every one of DePaul University's rankings here.

 The University of Alabama is a wonderful option for students pursuing a Management Sciences & Quantitative Methods degree.
 Tuscaloosa, Alabama is the best environment for students who enjoy the fast-paced urban lifestyle.

 Every student pursuing a degree in Management Sciences & Quantitative Methods needs to check out University of Iowa.
-Students who complete this degree state that they receive average early career earnings of $43,851 and mid-career earnings of $81,125.
+Management Science majors from University of Iowa receive an earnings boost of around 4.5% above the average earnings of Management Science graduates.
 Situated in Iowa City, Iowa, this school is a very good choice for students who enjoy the thrills of a major city.